 Jan.
 31, 1606 - Guy Fawkes was executed after being convicted for his role in the "Gunpowder Plot" against the English Parliament and King James I.

 Jan.
-31, 1752 - Patriot Gouverneur Morris was born in New York City, New York.
+31, 1752 - Patriot Gouverneur Morris was born to the wealthy Morris family in New York City, New York.
 At the Constitutional Convention of 1787 he represented Pennsylvania.
 He served as an ambassador to France from 1792-1794 and was a senator from New York from 1800-1803.

 Jan.
 31, 1862 - Telescope maker Alvin Clark discovered the dwarf companion of Sirius.